Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Stern

 Stern is back parts of the ship.
-Technically that area is built up over the sternpost, extending upwards from the counter rail to the taffrail.
+Technically, that area is built over the sternpost, extending upwards from the counter rail to the taffrail.

-As the stern of the ship classifies into 3 different categories.
+The stern of the ship classifies three into three different categories.

 • Elliptical Stern